finos/ai-readiness/README.md

 # AI Readiness

-The AI Readiness SIG will provide a space to address challenges that are common to all members to develop a governance framework that manages the on-boarding, development of, and running AI-based solutions within financial services organisations.
+The AI Readiness SIG provides a space to address AI-related challenges that are common to all members.

 ## Introduction